RADIO ROOM 4 DESCRIPTION - 1962 FITTINGLOCATION : Located on starboard side below the lattice mast.

 PURPOSE OF THIS ROOM:

-Provided two-way high frequency communications between electronic warfare rooms.
+* Provided two-way high frequency communications between electronic warfare rooms of HMC ships.

 TELEPHONE CONNECTIONS: Connects to Radio 1, the OPS room and the bridge.

 Deck plan for Radio 4.